Equity Curve Analysis

 | Drawdown Frequency | How often significant drawdowns occur per N trades |

-A trader running a BTC/USDT breakout system reviews 200 trades and finds:
+A trader running a BTC/USDT breakout system reviews 200 trades and compares the observed profile against a hypothetical worse scenario:

 The most valuable application of equity curve analysis is detecting when your system's relationship with the market has changed.
 A regime change appears as a structural break in the curve's behavior.